 HCV usually isn’t treated with prescription medications unless it’s chronic.
-Treatment typically lasts between 8 and 24 weeks and includes combinations of antiviral drugs and other medications that attack the virus.
+Treatment typically lasts between 8 and 24 weeks and includes combinations of antiviral drugs that attack the virus.
 These treatments can help minimize or prevent liver damage.

 It’s unclear exactly why genotype 3 is so resistant to these treatments.